AUTHOR GUIDELINES

 Article Processing Charges (APC)

 Prior to 2022, IJRCS did not charge for publication.
 From January 2022, IJRCS requires the author(s) of the accepted article(s) to pay a one-time Article Processing Charge (APC) to maintain its high-quality open access articles.
 Please note that there are no charges for submission, rejected articles, figures, colour and length of articles.
 Also, there are no hidden and/or surcharges whatsoever.
 APC is payable when the article has been accepted for publication and when an invoice has been delivered.
-The current rate is 200 USD (ZAR 3 700) per article, and this is subject to review from time to time.
+The rate is 460 USD (R8 500) per article, effective from January 2024, and this is subject to review from time to time.